wrapl/minilang/docs/library/method.rst

    Returns the method with name :mini:`Name`.

-:mini:`meth (Method: method):MLMethodDefine(Types: type, ..., ..?: any, Function: function): Function`
-   Adds a new type signature and associated function to :mini:`Method`.
-If the last argument is :mini:`..` then the signature is variadic.
-Method definitions using :mini:`meth` are translated into calls to :mini:`method::set`.

 :mini:`meth (Arg₁: method)[...]`
    *TBD*

 :mini:`meth (Arg₁: method):list`
    *TBD*

+:mini:`meth method::define(Method: method, Types: type, ..., ..?: any, Function: function): Function`
+   Adds a new type signature and associated function to :mini:`Method`.
+If the last argument is :mini:`..` then the signature is variadic.
+Method definitions using :mini:`meth` are translated into calls to :mini:`method::set`.

 :mini:`meth (Method: method):name: string`